jessiclassy/clms-starter/README.md

 ## Motivation

-While IDEs like Pycharm and VSCode are great for code development, they can put a big strain on a shared resource like Patas (ex: [SSHing through VSCode necessarily installs server-side VSCode environment](https://code.visualstudio.com/docs/remote/ssh)).
+While IDEs like Pycharm and VSCode are great for code development, they can strain shared resources like Patas (ex: [SSHing through VSCode necessarily installs server-side VSCode environment](https://code.visualstudio.com/docs/remote/ssh)) because every user SSHing through VSCode creates a separate (and unnecessary) copy of the VSCode server client.
 To leverage the advantages of an IDE mindfully (and _demurely_), this repository describes best practices for developing code locally and testing said code remotely on Patas.

 ## How to use this repo
 ### Big picture